ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/probes/startup-probe-demo.md

     - It takes 60 seconds before we start receiving a successful response.

-## Step 4: Update the Deployment By Adding a Readiness Probe
+## Step 4: Update the Deployment By Adding a Startup Probe

-Let's update the deployment by adding a readiness probe to the container.
+Let's update the deployment by adding a startup probe to the container.

 The updated deployment should look like the following: